 Only professional bee removal companies with experience, tools, and know-how should remove a beehive.
 Be wary of some pest control companies.
 Unless they specialize in humane treatment, their technicians will solve the problem by killing the bees, leaving the hive to rot and attract more terrible pests!
 Additionally, this approach allows poisoned bees to travel and carry their toxins to other plants and areas, which can have far-reaching negative consequences.

-Throughout San Diego and Southern California, D-Tek Live Bee Removal is owned and operated by a dedicated beekeeper and a team of experienced bee technicians who always think of the people first, and second the health of the bees.
-They then find a solution to manage a dangerous beehive in the most humane way possible, allowing the successful relocation of valuable bees to a new home.
+When choosing a humane live bee removal company, look for one with experienced bee technicians who always think of the people first, and second, the health of the bees.
+They will find a solution to manage a dangerous beehive in the most humane way possible, allowing the successful relocation of valuable bees to a new home.